 The biggest potential benefit of synthetic data for the healthcare industry is in empowering AI innovation.
 Analysts, developers, researchers, and data scientists all require enormous amounts of real-world data to train AI algorithms.
 This need often involves Personally Identifiable Information (PII) and Protected Health Information (PHI), which patients and institutions may not want to share due to privacy or security concerns.

 Data augmentation is the inclusion of modified copies of data to increase the amount of data available for an algorithm to be trained on.
 This falls perfectly within the focus of synthetic data and can solve issues of privacy concerns in training data.
 The synthesized data is not only usable but can be shared with third party vendors and researchers without the need for concerns from any involved parties.
-A health insurance company based in the US built a data exchange platform using synthetic data, which has resulted in more than 8 products developed by third party vendors while not compromising patient data on any level [5].
+A health insurance company based in the US built a data exchange platform using synthetic data, which has resulted in more than eight products developed by third-party vendors while not compromising patient data on any level [5].
 Finally, minority demographics are often subject to biases while training ML algorithms [6] as their datasets would be far less represented.
-Augmenting the data available for these groups can prove crucial in making AI/ML better in general as well as for underrepresented datasets.
+Augmenting the data available for these groups can prove crucial in making AI/ML better in general, as well as for underrepresented datasets.

 2. Privacy protection for patients:

 With individual privacy being a concern today, there are growing concerns surrounding PII in healthcare.
 Synthetic data can facilitate anonymization of PII as it only references real data while generating fully synthetic information.
-In successfully synthesized data, no single data point is attributable to any individual patient but the overall patterns within the dataset can be maintained.
+In successfully synthesized data, no single data point is attributable to any individual patient, but the overall patterns within the dataset can be maintained.
 As the data does not relate to a natural person, synthesized medical data is neither sensitive nor confidential [4].
 This also means that researchers and medical personnel don’t have to spend time and effort in obtaining consent for collecting and using patient data.

 3. Clinical research and development: